Melanoma is increasing. Mole Mapping can detect it for early prevention.

 According to the Melanoma Research Foundation, every eight minutes someone in the U.S. will be diagnosed with melanoma, and it’s not exclusive to the older population.
 In every hour of every day, someone will die from this dangerous skin cancer.
 Scheduling a mole mapping appointment today can ensure that Dr. Ben Wiese has accurate photo documentation for tracking the moles on your body for the early treatment and successful elimination of melanoma if it is detected.

 What is FotoFinder?

 FotoFinder is a computerized mole mapping system that your physician uses to create an accurate set of photos of your moles.
 The high-resolution camera is connected to a computer and transfers all photos directly to the doctor’s database.
 This gives your doctor the ability to compare your moles with photos from your initial visit and immediately identify new moles or changes to existing moles on your body.
-An added benefit of FotoFinder is that your doctor can provide a copy of your photos for self-examination at home.
 All patients, whether first time or returning, can feel safe that any changes or new moles will not be missed.

 Who should get mole mapping done?

 If any of the following questions apply to you, have your moles checked by your physician:

 - Do you have multiple moles (more than 50)?

 - Is there a history of skin cancer in your family?

 - Do you have large moles (more than 2 inches in diameter)?

 - Have you noticed any changes in your moles?